5 Multi-Cam Stand-In Tips from Michele Azenzer Bear

 “One of the extra things that Stand-Ins do, which is very nice for their fellow Stand-Ins, is to take notes for other people who will be joining them the following day,” Michele said.

 Productions are unpredictable.
-You may be booked as a Background Actor and get bumped up to a Stand-In.
+You may be booked as a Background Actor and get upgraded up to a Stand-In.
 A Multi-Cam Stand-In may need to read for a guest actor.
 You never know what opportunities a job can bring or who you will meet on set.

 “I always say, take that one day job because it could lead to something more,” Michele said.
 “I have a Stand-In who took a one day job for me [years ago] and has been working for me ever since.”

 No matter your role, it’s essential to show up on time.
 On time means checked in and ready for work.

 “Never leave the set without checking with your 2nd AD,” Michele said.
 “If you can’t find the 2nd AD, check with the 1st AD.
 Make sure you never leave the set without your call time [for the next day] and always check with Central Casting.”